Take A Deep Breathe

 Preventing illness, slowing down the aging process and living life to the fullest – these are a few of the reasons Canadians are reaching out towards a healthier lifestyle.
 One of the simplest and most effective strategies is deep breathing.
-Though it comes naturally it doesn’t meant that we do it correctly.
+Though it comes naturally it doesn’t mean that we do it correctly.

 If you have watched babies and children when sitting or resting you will see that they breathe with their whole lungs.
 Most adults use around 1/3 of their lung capacity when breathing.
 Poor posture and chronic tension override our natural, deep rhythm.
 Our bodies strain for every ounce of oxygen that is taken in.
 Air is the primary ‘food’ or our body and without it we would die in as little as 10 minutes.
 Not breathing correctly adds stress and strain to our bodies.